talsma-ict/umldoclet/docs/README.md

 # UMLDoclet

+Doclet for the JavaDoc tool that generates UML diagrams from the code.

 ## Blockers for 2.0

 - Overrides method from excluded class: Look into why toString(), equals(Object) hashCode(int) pop up here and there